Year 3 Creative Curriculum Overview

 A Bug’s Life

 Children begin the topic by taking part in a mini-beast hunt around the school grounds, where they identify and count the different types of insect that can be found.
 They will then observe the bugs that they collect and produce detailed observational sketches and drawings of their different features.
-Linking in with our literacy unit on non-chronological reports, the children research a bug of their choice and create an informative non-fiction leaflet.
-Children also learn how to classify bugs according to their physical features.
+Linking in with our literacy unit on non-chronological reports,.
+The children research a bug of their choice and create an informative non-fiction leaflet and also learn how to classify bugs according to their bug’s physical features.

-Using what they have found out about the habitats and environmental needs of the minibeasts, children design and make bug houses using natural resources.
+Using what they have found out about the habitats and environmental needs of the minibeasts found, children design and make bug houses using natural resources.
 These will be put around the school site to help the insects survive the cold winter months.

 Although the topic is mostly fact based, the children are also given the opportunity to develop their creative thinking and writing skills.
 They use what they have learnt in their research to design their own imaginary species of bug, describing its characteristics, favourite habitat and other interesting facts about it.
 This will also include writing an adventure story with the bug as the main character.